BIGJRA/BIGJRA.github.io/reborn.md

 Go out and head up.
 You'll see some dialogue.
 Head down from here, you'll see a new path open up.
 Continue this process until you have to participate in a battle!

-Pokemon Gargantuan.
-Field: Rocky Field
+**Pokemon Gargantuan.
+Field: Rocky Field**
-- Steelix (Steelix-Mega), Lv.
-75, @Sitrus Berry, Ability: Sand Force, Careful Nature, IVs: 31, EVs: 252/4/0/0/0/252
+- Steelix-Mega, Lv.
+75, @Sitrus Berry, Ability: Sand Force, Careful Nature, IVs: 31, EVs: 252/4/0/0/252/0
     - Earthquake
     - Stone Edge
     - Crunch